awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 1. Sign in to the AWS Management Console as an administrator of the Development account, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In navigation bar, choose **Support**, and then **Support Center**\.
 The **Account Number** is in the upper right corner immediately below the **Support** menu\.
 The account ID is a 12\-digit number\.
-For this scenario, we pretend the Development account ID is 111111111111; however, you should use a valid account ID if you are reconstructing the scenario in your test environment\.
+For this scenario, we pretend the Development account ID is 111111111111\.
+However, you should use a valid account ID if you are reconstructing the scenario in your test environment\.

 **To create a role in the Production account that can be used by the Development account**